harness/developer-hub/docs/platform/Security/add-manage-ip-allowlist.md

 :::

-This topic explains how to set up IP allowlist in Harness.
+This topic explains how to set up an IP allowlist in Harness.

 ## Important
 - Make sure you have **View**, **Create/Edit**, and **Delete** permissions for **Authentication Settings** to add and manage IP allowlist.